 - Add the amount of tax the employee would be charged for the value of the benefit to their gross salary (i.e. by using a bonus wage-type).

 We hope this second instalment of the Boundless and Ben guide to UK benefits has further helped you in figuring out how to start creating or rethinking the package you offer to employees.
-In the third part of the guide, we will provide you with the tools to build your bespoke benefits package with confidence, providing real-world examples from three companies.
+In the third part of the guide, we provide you with the tools to build your bespoke benefits package with confidence, providing real-world examples from four companies.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.